OwlCyberDefense/clip/README.md

 ##### VirtualBox
 There is a known issue when creating a Virtual Machine of CLIP using VirtualBox and a hard disk size less than 20 gigabytes.
 Please use a HDD size that is at least 20 GB when using CLIP on VirtualBox.

+##### 32-bit architecture
+Building CLIP on a 32-bit RHEL build system is currently not supported.